-- 1. OBI shall be directed by a sevenmember Administrative Council composed of []: - a.
+- 1. OBI shall be directed by a sevenmember Administrative Council composed of [2]: - a.
 Two representatives of the Ministry of Development; - b.
 One jurist specialized in industrial property matters, one searcher from a research centre or a higher education institution, with knowledge and experience in matters related to industrial property, and an executive from the industry with experience and knowledge on industrial property matters.
-The above-mentioned members are selected by the Minister of Development. - c.
-One technical scientist with knowledge and experience on matters related to industrial property to be proposed by the Technical Chamber of Greece (TEE). - d.
-One representative of OBI's employees elected and recalled from the totality of the working force.
-In case the said representative is not elected, the Administrative Council shall legally meet even without the participation of said representative.
+The above-mentioned members are selected by the Minister of Development.